UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-portal.md

 4. In the menu at the top of the blade, click **Create VM**.

-5. In the **Create virtual machine** blade, in the *Basics* step, enter a Virtual machine name and either select an existing Resource group or create a new one, then click **OK**.
+5. In the **Create virtual machine** blade, in the *Basics* step, enter a Virtual machine name and either select an existing resource group or create a new one, then click **OK**.

     ![Create VM from disk - Basics](images/azs-browser-disk-vm-basics.png)